Honestpuck/scriptorium/README.md

 The process of adding a script starts with running `scriptorium add`.
 I usually put `-d` so that the system doesn't do a commit so I can edit the script before it goes into Jam Pro.
 After the add completes I can edit the stub in my editor and when ready for final testing run `scriptorium commit -m "First commit for script something.sh" --push`.
 That propagates the new script through the system.
 #### Editing a script

 Editing a script just means opening it in your editor of choice.
-Once you've made your changes and saved thrm in your editor the process is almost identical to adding a script.
+Once you've made your changes and saved them in your editor the process is almost identical to adding a script.
 Run `scriptorium commit -m "Fixed widgets in script acme.sh" --push`
 ### Still to be done

 On the roadmap is a command `modify` which will modify the aspects of the script record in Jamf that aren't the actual script such as notes and parameters.